 Along with a VPN, ad-blocking services should be used.
 It makes the user sure that the websites won’t be able to track the user’s movements through cookies, browser fingerprinting, online trackers, and other tricky tools.

 So why use a VPN?
-Usually, there are two mains reasons which are connected to one another: privacy and getting access to content.
+Usually, two main reasons are connected: privacy and getting access to content.
 Aside from the business world, the main purpose of a VPN nowadays is to protect your online identity by hiding your information.
 So what does a VPN hide?

 What does my ISP see when I use a VPN?